Nahelam/nahelam.github.io/pages/b4ps2rsem.md

 ### Insane Traffic Checking

-My favorite one, when the *Traffic Checking* option is set to *Insane* you will be able to check all the traffic.
+My favorite one, when the `TRAFFIC CHECKING` option is set to `INSANE` you will be able to check all the traffic.

 You can check the same traffic vehicle until it vanishes.